Multi-compartment Neuron and Population Encoding Powered Spiking Neural Network for Deep Distributional Reinforcement

 The fraction proposing weight $W^f$ is optimized by minimizing the Wasserstein loss of quantile value distribution:

-We get the derivative of $\mathbb{WL}(\tau)$ with the fraction proposing weight
+We get the derivative of $\mathbb{WL}(\tau)$ with the fraction proposing weight:

-The basal dendrite synaptic weights $w^b$ and apical dendrite synaptic weight $w^a$ are trained with error signal $\delta_{o_t}=\frac{\partial \mathbb{HL}(\tau,\delta_{ij}) }{\partial o_t}$ back propagated from the fully connected SNN.
+Basal dendrite synaptic weights $w^b$ and apical dendrite synaptic weight $w^a$ are trained with error signal $\delta_{o_t}=\frac{\partial \mathbb{HL}(\tau,\delta_{ij}) }{\partial o_t}$ back propagating from the fully connected SNN.
 We get the derivative of the MCN basal dendrite synaptic weight and apical dendrite synaptic weight as Eq.~(\ref{EQ:basal_der}) and Eq.~(\ref{EQ:apical_der}) respectively.